Debt help is readily available, as long as you know where to look for assistance.

 - Student loans

 - Utility bills

-Once you understand what types of debt you have and the amount you owe, you can get a better sense of how much you’ll need to pay off your bills.
+Once you understand the types of debt you have and the amount you owe, you can get a better sense of how much you’ll need to pay off your bills.

 2. Set realistic financial goals.